Tell me more ×

 However, Xcode 4 features a much nicer mergetool component for resolving conflicts.
 I believe this component is part of the Xcode 4 executable, rather than standalone.
-It allows you to preview the merged file, and directly edit merged code on a case-by-case basis, which is a very useful.
+It allows you to preview the merged file, and directly edit merged code on a case-by-case basis, which makes merging complex conflicts incredibly fast and satisfactory.

-Is there any way to use the Xcode 4 mergetool when using 'git mergetool' from the Terminal?
+Is there any way to use the Xcode 4 mergetool when invoking 'git mergetool' from the Terminal?

 I cannot find an executable for this tool inside the Xcode 4 bundle.
 Any hack that achieves this would be welcome.

-In case anybody else is interested in this feature: it seems there is no official way of doing it.
+• In case anybody else is interested in this feature: it seems there is no official way of doing it.
 I submitted a feature request to Apple through bugreport.
 Here's the radar.
 I guess it's quite hopeless, but you never know.
-For anybody else interested, I suggest showing interest by submitting a similar bug report to Apple. – rsanchezsaez Apr 8 at 19:33
+For anybody else interested, I suggest showing interest by submitting a similar bug report to Apple.
+Apr 8, 2013 at 19:33

 opendiff takes two filename arguments, and an --ancestor parameter with a third filename, to produce a three-way diff, and a --merge parameter to say the output file to use for the conflict resolution.